I WAS THE ‘FAT KID’ IN SCHOOL

 In the next two days, this happened:

-- I joined a health club and had my first workout.
+I joined a health club and had my first workout – of my entire life.

-In the next 1.5 years, I lost 100 pounds.
+In the next 1½ years, I lost 100 pounds.
 Weight Watchers was great.
 I became a motivational speaker for them.
-I’ve had my weight off for 28 years.
+As of this writing, I’ve had my weight off for 31 years.

 I never again touched tobacco – in any form.

 In the years that followed, I competed in six bodybuilding contests and became a cop.
-Here’s a picture from my last contest:
+Here’s a picture from a contest:

 That’s enough about me.
-I’ve shared this personal story so that you know what it’s like to live fat.
+I’ve shared this personal story so that you know that I know what it’s like to live fat.